Table of Contents

 Bleeding in Patients

-There are many diseases that cause increased bleeding tendency aside from just as many diseases that secondarily lead to coagulation disorders.
-Coagulopathy is a bleeding disorder characterized by impaired clotting of blood.
+Many diseases cause an increased bleeding tendency just as many diseases secondarily lead to coagulation disorders.
+Coagulopathy is a bleeding disorder characterized by the impaired clotting of blood.
 In your clinical routine, you will have different options available to you to narrow down the cause of the bleeding.

-A very reasonable approach is the thorough gathering of the patient’s medical history.
-This will already allow you to collect plenty of information, which will lead your thought process and eventually your actions in the right direction.
-Precisely, excessive and prolonged bleeding is triggered by an injury, medical conditions and dental prodedures.
-Frequently, a pathologically increased bleeding tendency may be noticed before surgery and have, at times, a very dramatic effect.
+Reasonable approach is to thoroughly gather all of the patient’s medical history.
+This will allow you to collect plenty of information, which will lead your thought process and eventually your actions in the right direction.
+Excessive and prolonged bleeding is triggered by an injury, medical conditions, and dental procedures.
+Frequently, a pathologically increased bleeding tendency may be noticed before surgery and may, at times, have a very dramatic effect.

 To prevent you from having to encounter such a situation unprepared, the following will provide you with a basic overview of the physiology and the pathophysiology of hemostasis.

 Physiology and Pathophysiology of Hemostasis

-First here is some background to what actually takes place during coagulation.
-Hemostasis is the cessation of bleeding by disruption of vascular endothelium.
+First here is some background to what takes place during coagulation.
+Hemostasis is the cessation of bleeding by the disruption of vascular endothelium.
 Many components participate in hemostasis to form clots (made up of platelets and fibrin).
-It basically includes primary and secondary hemostasis:
+Hemostasis is divided into primary and secondary subtypes:

-The platelets form the thromboxane, which promotes platelet aggregation and vasoconstriction.
-The thromboxane is derived from arachidonic acid of the platelet membranes via cyclooxygenase – the point of attack for acetylsalicylic acid.
+The platelets form thromboxane, which promotes platelet aggregation and vasoconstriction.
+Thromboxane is derived from arachidonic acid of the platelet membranes via cyclooxygenase – the point of attack for acetylsalicylic acid.
 Serotonin is secreted to activate platelets.
-Thus, platelets get activated and adhere together to form platelet plug.
+Thus, platelets get activated and adhere together to form a platelet plug.

-Secondary hemostasis is a time-delayed process aiming for the stabilization of the thrombus after platelet aggregation.
+Secondary hemostasis is a time-delayed process that aims for the stabilization of the thrombus after platelet aggregation.
 This stabilization is achieved via fibrin and factor XIII stabilization but before that can happen, another complex cascade has to be activated.